It\^{o} isomorphisms for $L^{p}$-valued Poisson stochastic integrals: Decoupling

 \section{Decoupling}

-In this appendix we give a proof of the decoupling inequality (\ref{eqn:decouplingSIIntro}).
-Recall that a Banach space $X$ is called a \emph{UMD space} if for some (then, every) $1<p<\infty$ there is a constant $C_{p,X}\ge 0$ such that for any $X$-valued martingale difference sequence $(d_n)_{n\geq 1}$, any sequence of signs $(\epsilon_n)_{n\geq 1}$ and any $N\geq 1$ one has
+In this appendix, we give a proof of the decoupling inequality (\ref {eqn:decouplingSIIntro}).
+Recall that a Banach space $X$ is called a \emph{UMD space} if for some (then, every) $1<p<\infty$ there is a constant $C_{p,X}\ge0$ such that for any $X$-valued martingale difference sequence $(d_n)_{n\geq1}$, any sequence of signs $(\varepsilon _n)_{n\geq1}$ and any $N\geq1$ one has

 It is well known that any $L^q$-space, classical or noncommutative, is a UMD space if and only if $1<q<\infty$.
 We refer to \cite{Bur01} for more information on UMD spaces.

 The decoupling inequality (\ref{eqn:decouplingSIIntro}) is a direct consequence of the following observation.
-For the convenience of the reader we reproduce its short proof, which appeared in \cite{Ver06}, Theorem 2.4.1 (see also \cite{Nee08}, Theorem 13.1). \begin{lemma} Let $1<p<\infty$ and let $X$ be a UMD Banach space.
+For the convenience of the reader, we reproduce its short proof, which appeared in \cite{Ver06}, Theorem 2.4.1 (see also \cite{Nee08}, Theorem 13.1). \begin{lemma} Let $1<p<\infty$ and let $X$ be a UMD Banach space.
 Consider a filtration $(\cG_i)_{i=0}^n$ in $(\Om,\cF,\bP)$.
 Suppose that for every $1\leq i\leq n$ we are given a $\cG_i$-measurable, mean-zero, real-valued random variable $M_i$ which is independent of $\cG_{i-1}$ and, moreover, a $\cG_{i-1}$-measurable, $X$-valued random variable $G_i$.
 Let $(M_{i}^c)_{i=1}^n$ be an independent copy of $(M_i)_{i=1}^n$ on a probability space $(\Om_c,\cF_c,\bP_c)$.
-Then,
+Then